c0nrad/isitpython/README.md

 [Email](mailto:mybutt)

 (Kidding about the security.
-This application was built as a demo of different container namespace isolation guarantees).
+This application was built as a demo of different container namespace isolation guarantees.
+But please don't actually run this).